Seagate/cortx-posix/doc/Quick_Start_Guide.md

       `./scripts/build.sh bootstrap`

   4. Run the below mentioned command to initialize the build folders.
+To enable ADDB in CORTXFS, turn on ENABLE_TSDB_ADDB flag in build script "scripts/build.sh", or pass '-t ON' option in jenkins build.

       `./scripts/build.sh config`